davidcristian/Interpreter-Java/Interpreter Console/README.md

 Controller:
 - add a new `getUnfinishedPrograms` method to the `Controller` class that returns all unfinished `ProgramState` objects from the repository
 - implement an `ExecutorService` in the `Controller` class that uses a fixed thread pool with 2 threads
-- implement a new `oneStep` method that executes one step for each `ProgramState` object in the list of `ProgramState` objects
+- implement a new `oneStep` method that concurrently executes the `oneStep` method of each `ProgramState` object in the list of `ProgramState` objects
-- update the `allStep` method to use the new `oneStep` method and the executor service
+- update the `allSteps` method to use the new `oneStep` method and the executor service created previously
-- implement a new Conservative Garbage Collector that works with concurrent programs
+- implement a new Conservative Garbage Collector that works with concurrent programs.
+It must take into account the fact that the Heap Table is shared between programs and each program has its own SymTable

 ### 5
 Implement a Type Checker for your programs.
 You have to do the following modifications: